 4. Conclusion

-The addition of moringa leaf powder through feed had a significant effect on the parameters of Survival Rate, Specific Growth Rate of Weight, Specific Growth Rate of Length, Feed Conversion Ratio (FCR), and Phagocytic Activity.
-The best results were observed in treatment P5 with the addition of 6% moringa leaf powder, showing a survival rate of 85%, specific growth rate of weight of 1.66, specific growth rate of length of 2.3%/day, FCR of 1.33, phagocytic activity of 74%, and water quality parameters remaining within the optimal range, with DO of 6.8–8.3 mg/L, pH 7.5–8.4, temperature 28.4–31.1°C, ammonia 0–3, and salinity 30–35.
+The addition of moringa leaf powder (MLP) through feed had a significant effect on the parameters of Survival Rate, Specific Growth Rate of Weight, Specific Growth Rate of Length, Feed Conversion Ratio (FCR), and Phagocytic Activity.
+The best results were observed in treatment P5 with the addition of 6% MLP, showing a survival rate of 85%, specific growth rate of weight of 1.66, specific growth rate of length of 2.3%/day, FCR of 1.33, phagocytic activity of 74%, and water quality parameters remaining within the optimal range, with DO of 6.8–8.3 mg/L, pH 7.5–8.4, temperature 28.4–31.1°C, ammonia 0–3, and salinity 30–35.

 References